Career Forum 2025

 The Power of First Impressions: How to Be Seen as Trustworthy and Credible in Any Job Interview

-Mihaela Stroe (Romania), expert in Nonverbal Intelligence, PhD in Nonverbal Communication.
-Author of four books
+Mihaela Stroe (Romania), profiler & Performance Coach, PhD in Nonverbal Communication, Author of four books

 • The science behind credibility and trust – key nonverbal cues that shape an interviewer’s perception.